Alaska Republicans vote overwhelmingly for Trump in presidential preference poll

 - Oops!Something went wrong.Please try again later.

 Mar.
-6—Former President Donald Trump decisively won Alaska's first Republican presidential preference poll since 2016, with more than 87% of votes counted as of 10:30 p.m.
-Tuesday.
+7—Former President Donald Trump decisively won Alaska's first Republican presidential preference poll since 2016, with more than 87% of votes counted Tuesday.

 Former South Carolina Gov. Nikki Haley trailed far behind, likely falling short of the 13% threshold needed to have the pledged support of any of Alaska's 29 delegates to the national Republican convention, where the nominee for president will be decided.

-As of 10:30 p.m., Trump received 9,243 votes; Haley received 1,266; businessman Vivek Ramaswamy, who dropped out of the race and endorsed Trump last month, received 45.
+In initial results posted online Tuesday after 10 p.m., Trump received 9,243 votes; Haley received 1,266; and businessman Vivek Ramaswamy, who dropped out of the race and endorsed Trump last month, received 45.

-Just over 10,500 votes were counted and reported in an online spreadsheet by Alaska Republican Party officials on Tuesday night, after a day of voting in which Republicans encountered long lines and confusing information.
+The party counted 10,554 votes Tuesday night, accounting for less than half the turnout that had been recorded in the 2016 presidential preference poll.
+Additional votes could be counted in the coming days before the tally is finalized, but the outcome is unlikely to change significantly.

+Alaska Republicans encountered long lines, confusing information and limited polling locations on Tuesday.

 At the Eagle River public library, dozens formed a line that snaked around the corridor 10 minutes before voting began at 3 p.m.
 By 3:30 p.m., more than 100 people were waiting in line.
 Some said they had arrived at the building earlier in the day, only to discover that voting began in the afternoon.
 Others said they had checked other locations before learning about Eagle River's sole voting place.